Skip Navigation

 Entrepreneurship major icon

-Learn what an entrepreneur is, including what an entrepreneur does and the characteristics that make up a successful entrepreneur.
-Participants will choose a business idea, based on their unique talents and skills, and will create marketing materials and develop that idea using the Business Model Canvas.
+Learn what an entrepreneur is, what an entrepreneur does, and what characteristics make up a successful entrepreneur.
+Use your imagination and interests to come up with your own business idea based on your unique talents and skills.
+Create marketing materials and develop your idea using the Business Model Canvas.

 Anticipated Activities: